Find Healthcare Schools

 There are 2,001 full-time undergraduates at CSM, and 6,164 students altogether.
 The school has a student-to-faculty ratio of 17 to 1.

-11% of CSM students take out loans to afford college costs.
-The average amount of student loans is $5,331 a year.
-The student loan default rate of 5.4% means most graduates are not struggling to pay off their loans.
+7% of CSM students take out loans to afford college costs.
+The average amount of student loans is $4,964 a year.
+CSM has a 2.7% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #18